Nukunonu: History

-Between 1856 and 1979, the United States claimed that it held sovereignty over the island and the other Tokelauan atolls.
-In 1979, the U.S. conceded that Tokelau was under New Zealand sovereignty, and a maritime boundary between Tokelau and American Samoa was established by the Treaty of Tokehega.
+In 1859, the U.S. Guano Company claimed Duke of Clarance along with a number of other Tokelauan atolls under the U.S. Guano Islands Act.
+The U.S. State Department bonded the claim in 1860.
+However, many of these islands were not worked by the company and in 1889 they were claimed by Great Britain as part of the Union Islands.
+In 1916, the Union Islands were annexed to the Gilbert and Ellice Islands colony and then, in 1925, reassigned to the Dominion of New Zealand under the administration of Territory of Western Samoa.
+In 1979, as part of the Treaty of Tokehega, the U.S. formally renounced its prior claim on Nukunonu and the other Tokelauan islands now under New Zealand sovereignty, and a maritime boundary between Tokelau and American Samoa was established.

 Demography

 The main settlement on the atoll is located on Nukunonu Island at the southwestern edge of the lagoon with a concrete bridge joining the two areas of settlement.
 The island's residents depend upon coconuts, pandanus, and marine life for subsistence.
 Fresh water is scarce; concrete water tanks are incorporated into the bases of newly built houses to collect rainwater from the roofs.
 Shipping is hampered by the lack of an adequate anchorage.
 Satellite TV dishes are beginning to appear on some houses in the village.

 Tokelau has one hotel, the Luana Liki Hotel, and one resort, Falefa Resort, both situated on Nukunonu.
 Few tourists visit the country and tourism is not widely promoted.
 There is ambivalence about tourism, with some Tokelauans wanting to keep the country unaffected by the outside world.
 Despite this, visitors are greeted with traditional Polynesian hospitality.
 The Luana Liki Hotel functions mainly to accommodate official visitors, which have included the New Zealand Prime Minister and Governor General.
 There is one main shop in Nukunonu which sells a limited range of products.
 Due to the vagaries of shipping schedules, it is at times short of goods.

 Local administration consists of a Taupulega (Council of Elders), made up of heads of family groups and two elected members.
 According to the 2006 census 426 people live on Nukunonu, of which more than 95% belong to the Catholic Church.

-The most recent census data show of 2016 show the population at 448.
+The most recent population count of 2019 found the population at 531.